 For more information on our work please visit our website at www.yorkadvocacy.org.uk

 We are looking to expand to recruit and train volunteers to run appointment sessions and support with our benefits project, both at our office in Clarence Street and out in the community.

 Your role would be to meet with clients face to face and get to understand the help they need by listening and identifying what their advocacy issues are.
 You may then help clients to attend meetings with other organisations or advocate on their behalf around the issues that matter to them through meetings, telephone calls and emails.

 You will also use our secure, electronic database to record case notes, as well as following up on actions.

 You will be given full training and will be supported by experienced advocates.

 We would love to hear from you if you:

-- care about people’s rights and making sure they have a voice in the benefits system
+- care about people’s rights and making sure they have a voice

 - are able to give a few hours of your time a week

 - interested in learning more about people’s rights and how to support them in an independent role.